 If anyone tells you they can recover your cryptocurrency through a chargeback like with a credit card, they are lying.
 Please, run the other way of anyone who tells you this.
 They are recovery scammers.

-A chargeback on your credit card will not happen even if you have purchased cryptocurrency with your credit card, and then sent it to the scammer.
-This is because the purchase of the cryptocurrency was legitimate and lawful and therefore can not be charged back.
-What you did with the cryptocurrency is not the responsibility of the credit card company.
+You will not get a charge-back on your credit card when you buy crypto with it.
+This is because the purchase of the cryptocurrency was legitimate, lawful and covered by the cards terms and conditions.
+What you subsequently did with the cryptocurrency is not the responsibility of the credit card company.

 Unauthorised access to someone else’s software, hardware, digital wallet etc, is illegal.
 Yes, even if the money contained within it is yours.

-Sometimes recovery scammers suggest using reverse hacking, which probably involves breaking the law.
-This can result in exposing you, the victim, to becoming a party to a crime.
+Sometimes recovery scammers suggest using reverse hacking to break into a scammer’s digital assets to gain your crypto scam recovery.
+Hacking by private individuals, even of criminals, is illegal, and may result in exposing you to becoming a party to a crime.
 This is a very dangerous path to tread.
 Don’t do it.
-If your case does get into the hands of law enforcement (which it can even if you don’t report it, because there will be other victims, and they may report it), then the evidence that you authorised a crime to take place could land you in very hot water.
+If your case does get into the hands of law enforcement (which it can even if you don’t report it, because there will be other victims, and they may report it), then the evidence may surface that you authorised a crime.

 So don’t.

-Recovery scammers may also tell you that they will find the scammers, and bribe or negotiate with them into agreeing to return some of cryptocurrency.
+Recovery scammers may also tell you that they will gain a crypto scam recovery by finding and bribing or negotiating with the scammers.
 Rexxfield has been in cyber investigations since 2008, and we have never heard of this happening.
 Not once.

-If a self-proclaimer recovery agent says they can gather enough evidence to negotiate with a scammer, don’t believe them.
+If a self-proclaimed recovery agent says they can gather enough evidence to negotiate with a scammer, don’t believe them.
 Unless your scammer is extremely stupid and/or naive, it won’t work.

-Recovery scammers may also tell you that they will ask the cryptocurrency exchange to freeze the wallet that contains your crypto and have it returned to you.
+Recovery scammers may also tell you that they will ask the cryptocurrency exchange you used to get effect a crypto scam recovery and have it returned to you.

-In principle this MAY be possible, for a while.
-Rexxfield has had some success asking exchanges to freeze wallets, but it can only ever be done for a short time (like a few days), and getting a permanent freeze requires the heavy hand of the law.
-So in theory, yes, but in practice it does not happen.
-This is because there are a number of problems which are not easy to overcome:
+In principle this MAY be possible.
+Rexxfield has had some success asking exchanges to freeze wallets, but it can only ever be done for a short time (like a few days) without law enforcement involvement.
+So in theory, yes, but in practice, not often.
+It is rare because there are a number of problems that need to be overcome:

-1. Your crypto may have gone through an exchange, but it is probably not at an exchange anymore.
-So if it’s not at the exchange, the exchange can not freeze the wallet and return it to you,
+• Your crypto may have gone through an exchange, but it is probably no longer there.
+Once it has left the exchange, the exchange can not freeze the wallet and return the crypto.

-2. Many exchanges are morally corrupt if not legally so.
-Unless there is a LEGAL LAW ENFORCEABLE requirement to act against wallets in their system, they will be very reticent to do so,
+• Some exchanges are morally corrupt (if not legally corrupt to).
+Unless there is a LEGAL LAW ENFORCEABLE requirement to act against wallets they control, they will be very reticent to do so.

-4. In the case of the bigger exchanges, they are process driven.
-Compliance and process driven, and the bigger they are and more ‘western’ they are, then the more they work under compliance and process.
-So they will not ‘listen’ to a recovery agent, even when the agent provides the exchange proof that stolen crypto is residing at their exchange.
-They will only listen to requests that come through the right channels, which is almost always through legal avenues – such as subpoenas and court orders – in their domicile.
+• Bigger exchanges are process driven, compliance and process driven, and the bigger they are and more ‘western’ they are, the less flexibility they will have to listen to requests for crypto scam recovery action.
+They will not ‘listen’ to a recovery agent, even when the agent provides the exchange proof that they are harbouring stolen crypto.
+They will only listen to requests that come through the right channels, which is almost always through legal avenues – such as subpoenas and court orders.

 So that is a lot of bad news right?

-They only plausible way to gain recovery of your crypto is through law enforcement, subpoenas and prosecution.
+98% of the time, the only plausible way to gain a crypto scam recovery is through law enforcement, subpoenas and prosecution.

 Rexxfield’s formula: Crypto + OSINT + Social Engineering + Subpoena